loogmaii/Project_2_Mai_Jana/Readme.md

 ## Problem definition

-It is December in UWC ISAK and Our client is starting to feel cold and sick.
+It is December in UWC ISAK and our client is starting to feel cold and sick.
 He suspects that the reason behind his cold is the change of humidity on campus.
 The reason behind his suspicion is that high humidity promotes the growth of mold which can cause respiratory issues [^1].
 For that reason, he went to discuss with a teacher who in fact denied his suspicions and said that it was just because his body is not adapting fast enough, since he is from Africa.
-To prove his point, he asked us to measure the temperature and humidity both inside and outside of the residences to store all the data in a graph.
+To prove his point, client asked us to measure the temperature and humidity both inside and outside of the residences, and to cisually represent all the data in a graph.
 From the results, it would be able to either confirm his suspicions or deny them.
 Finally, his last request is for us to make a poster to print out and hang up throughout the school.

 ## Rationale for Proposed Solution